wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 There are different considerations for SQL Server deployments that do not use AlwaysOn Availbility Groups and those that do.
 If you are not using AlwaysOn and have an existing standalone SQL Server, you can upgrade to Premium Storage by using a new cloud service and storage account.
 Consider the following options:

 - **Create a new SQL Server VM**.
 You can create a new SQL Server VM that uses a Premium Storage account, as documented in New Deployments.
 Then backup and restore your SQL Server configuration and user databases.
 The application will need to be updated to reference the new SQL Server if it is being accessed internally or externally.
-You would need to copy all ‘out of db’ objects as if you were doing a Side by Side (SxS) SQL Server migration.
+You would need to copy all 'out of db' objects as if you were doing a Side by Side (SxS) SQL Server migration.
 This includes objects such as logins, certificates, and linked servers.
 - **Migrate an existing SQL Server VM**.
 This will require taking the SQL Server VM offline, then transferring it to a new cloud service, which includes copying all of its attached VHDs to the Premium Storage account.
 When the VM comes online, the application will reference the server host name as before.
 Be aware that the size of the existing disk will affect the performance characteristics.
 For example, a 400 GB disk gets rounded up to a P20.
 If you know that you do not require that disk performance, then you could recreate the VM as a DS Series VM, and attach Premium Storage VHDs of the size/performance specification you require.
 Then you could detach and reattach the SQL DB files.

 > [AZURE.NOTE] When copying the VHD disks you should beaware of the size, depending on the size will mean what Premium Storage Disk type they fall into, this determines disk performance specification.
 Azure will round up to the nearest disk size, so if you have a 400GB disk, this will be rounded up to a P20.
 Depending on your existing IO requirements of the OS VHD, you might not need to migrate this to a Premium Storage account.